Camping is a wonderful outdoor adventure that allows you to connect with nature, enjoy the tranquility of the wilderness, and create lasting memories.

 Finding a Suitable Campsite

-Choose a campsite that is elevated and away from potential water sources like rivers or depressions.
+Choose an elevated campsite away from potential water sources like rivers or depressions.
 Avoid setting up your tent in low-lying areas where water can collect.

 Preparing the Ground

 Clear the ground of any rocks, sticks, or debris that could damage the tent floor.
-Use a groundsheet or footprint to provide an extra layer of protection against moisture.
+Use a groundsheet or footprint to provide extra protection against moisture.

 Using a Groundsheet or Footprint